Jeannette recommends the movie Still Alice

 • Encouraging autonomy: Promoting independence in daily tasks when possible.

-• Care management: Taking care of medical appointments and medication management.
+• Managing care: Taking charge of medical appointments and medication management.

-• Continuing education: Staying informed about the disease to better understand and respond to patients' needs.
+• Continuing education: Staying informed about the disease to better understand and meet the needs of patients.

-Families of people with Alzheimer's can benefit from many resources to support them.
-Here are some:
+Families of people with Alzheimer's's can benefit from many resources to support them.
+Here are a few:

-• Support groups: Regular meetings with other families can offer comfort and advice.
+• Support groups: Regular meetings with other families can provide comfort and advice.

 • Training: Workshops and seminars are often offered to help caregivers better understand the disease.